 Guide to Paint Finishes (So You Won’t Waste Your Money)

-The wrong choice could mean a do-over that costs twice as much.
+Choosing the wrong type of paint finish could mean a do-over that costs twice as much.

 There’s a basic rule of thumb to follow when choosing paint sheens: The higher the sheen, the higher the shine — and the higher the shine, the more durable it will be.